tyleretters/nor.the-rn.info/_pages/about.md

 ---
 My name is Tyler Etters and I am a polymath-artist.
 I use "polymath" to describe my curiosity and proficiency with [software development](https://github.com/tyleretters), graphic/UX/product/conceptual design, community organizing, leadership, consulting, teaching, and strategy.
 As an artist, my practice incorporates electronic music, new media, design, writing, photography, and film.
 I hold a Bachelor of Fine Arts in graphic design from Columbia College Chicago.

 I was born and raised in the American midwest but now I live in California with [Sage](https://etters.co).
 Her and I have been sharing our lives together since 2010.
 I'm often reading fiction, theory, and science.
-I love to travel and be on the stage but most of my time is spent:
+I love travel, tattoos, motorcycling, celestial phenomenon (like eclipses), and to be on the stage.
+During the pandemic, most of my time has been spent:

 - Serving as Vice President at [Highland](https://highlandsolutions.com).
 - Teaching and sharing at [Map Corps](https://mapcorps.net) and the [monome community](https://llllllll.co).